bastodian/Dimensions/T6/README.md

     tag5prime = 'AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTAGATCTCGGTGGTCGCCGTATCATT'
     tag3prime = 'CAAGCAGAAGACGGCATACGAGAT - INDEX - GTGACTGGAGTTCAGACGTGTGCTCTTCCGATC'

-The results of this was somewhat surprising in that I could find the adapter sequences in the data we received in batch 1 (the test batch), but not in most (all?) of the remaining libraries.
+The results of this were somewhat surprising in that I could find the adapter sequences in the data we received in batch 1 (the test batch), but not in most (all?) of the remaining libraries.
 My assumption is that BGI removed the adapters in a first pass QC step for batch 2.
 Nonetheless, the orientation of the adapters/primers I found corresponds to my